In Washington State, robbery charges are quite serious. All robbery charges are considered felonies. Stakes are high and penalties are severe.

 - Theft: Theft is one of the most commonly committed crimes.
 Theft involves taking someone else’s property without their consent and with the intention to permanently deprive the owner of its use or possession.
 Theft is separated into categories measured by the value of property stolen.
 Please see our post detailing theft laws and penalties

 - Burglary: Committing a burglary involved entering a vehicle, building, or dwelling with the intent to commit a crime within it.
 One can be charged with burglary even if no property was taken.
 The degree of burglary charge and the corresponding penalty is dependent upon what type of structure was unlawfully entered and whether the accused was armed or assaultive.
 Please see our post detailing burglary laws and penalties.

 - Robbery: Robbery law is outlined in this post, and you can see there are distinct differences between robbery crimes and theft or burglary.
 Perhaps the greatest difference is the involvement of threatened use of immediate force, violence, or fear of injury that exists within the legal definition of robbery.

 If you or someone you care about has been charged with a robbery offense, it is vital that you contact an experienced criminal defense attorney today.
 Penalties and consequences are severe and life changing.
 You will need a knowledgeable attorney with experience and expertise to challenge your case effectively.
-Contact us for a Free Consultation so we can begin advocating for you, working hard to achieve the best possible outcome.
+These are significant charges and you should not try to tackle them without experienced counsel to advise you appropriately and advocate on your behalf.